logo for CASA - Court Appointed Special Advocate for Children

 Who is a CASA volunteer?

-A CASA volunteer is a caring, community-minded adult who has undergone screening and training by CASA staff and has been sworn in by the judge to advocate for and represent the voices of abused and neglected children in court.
+A CASA volunteer is a compassionate adult community member who has been screened and trained by CASA staff and sworn in by the judge to advocate for and be a voice in court for abused and neglected children.

 What is a CASA volunteer’s role?

-A CASA volunteer builds a relationship with their assigned child, offering support, friendship, and advocacy.
-They collaborate with the child’s family and professionals involved in the case to provide recommendations to the judge regarding the child’s best interests.
-The volunteer also helps explain the court process to the child, listening to and sharing the child’s feelings, hopes, and opinions in court.
+A CASA volunteer gets to know the child to whom they are assigned and offers support, friendship, and advocacy.
+A volunteer works with the child’s family and all professionals on a child’s case in order to ultimately make recommendations to the judge as to what is in the best interest of the child.
+A CASA volunteer will help explain the court process to the child and will listen to and relay a child’s feelings, hopes, and opinions in court.

 What does being a CASA require?